-Extra Magic Time 1 & 2
+Extra Magic Time Duo

-This duo of dreamlike artworks is inspired by the artist’s love of Peruvian folk-style pottery churches — charming, curvy, and joyfully imperfect.
+This duo of dreamlike artworks is inspired by the my love of Peruvian folk-style pottery churches — charming, curvy, and joyfully imperfect.
 First discovered in a museum in St Andrews, these small ceramic churches sparked a connection that would become central to this series.

 In both Extra Magic Time 1 and 2, the church acts as a visual anchor, a concept borrowed from Walt Disney.
 When designing Disneyland, Disney believed every land needed a focal point to draw people in — something he called a “big weenie.”
 Think of Sleeping Beauty’s Castle in Fantasyland or Space Mountain in Tomorrowland.
 Here, the pottery churches serve the same purpose, pulling the viewer into the scene and anchoring the imagination.